 To obtain the optimal therapeutic benefit of the products that you use, it is important to pay attention to ingredient and product labeling, product descriptions and marketing claims.

 The use of the word aromatherapy in product marketing is not regulated in the United States, and many companies are cashing in unfairly by using the word in a manner that is inconsistent with the origins of the term.
 Regardless of the ingredients contained in a product, any manufacturer can utilize the word aromatherapy in their labeling, packaging and marketing materials.

 The situation is unfortunately one of "buyer beware," but armed with the background information and tips described below and by reading the How to Buy Essential Oils article, you will be able to experience the wonderful benefits of holistic aromatherapy products.
-Read on to gain a solid foundation that will help you shop for and select quality aromatherapy products:
+I am trying to giving you ips for what to look for, but I certainly don't want to discourage you.
+While there are unscrupulous companies out there, there are also many-many reputable companies selling highly beneficial products.
+Read on to gain a solid foundation that will help you shop for and select quality aromatherapy products.

 Read Ingredient Lists

 Read labels and familiarize yourself with the names of healthy natural ingredients and also of synthetic and toxic ingredients that you need to avoid.
 The Harmful Skincare Ingredients article provides details regarding the most common toxic ingredients found in skin care products.